SamuKrsm/Mods/README.md

   _Steam Workshop link: https://steamcommunity.com/sharedfiles/filedetails/?id=2329801599_

 ### Immersive Lay with Partner
 - The mod is certainly not as dirty as it sounds.
-As mentioned above, the game uses these “events”, to which the player needs to react to.
+As mentioned above, the game uses these “events”, to which the player needs to react.
 This mod then just adds a kind of roleplaying-style of conversation between the player character and their spouse, which can lead to certain results.

   _Steam Workshop link: https://steamcommunity.com/sharedfiles/filedetails/?id=2609216562_